City Watch of King's Landing

 Five gold cloaks come upon Yoren's band of Night's Watch recruits with the intent of seizing Gendry, a royal bastard, but are driven away.
 On Cersei's orders, Slynt sends his right hand man, Allar Deem, to murder the infant Barra, another royal bastard.

-Commander Slynt is exiled to the Wall by the next Hand, Tyrion Lannister, for his corruption and next potential betrayal.
-His replacement is Ser Jacelyn Bywater, an honorable veteran of the Greyjoy Rebellion, who helps Tyrion prepare the city's defenses in the face of impending invasion by Stannis Baratheon.
+Commander Slynt is exiled to the Wall by the acting Hand, Tyrion Lannister, for his corruption and next potential betrayal.
+His replacement is Ser Jacelyn Bywater, an honorable veteran of Greyjoy's Rebellion, who helps Tyrion prepare the city's defenses in the face of impending invasion by Stannis Baratheon.
 Towards the end of his term, Slynt had tripled the number of the gold cloaks, making them six thousand strong.
 Despite this, the new watchmen are poorly trained, and many are drunks, brutes, or cravens who joined for the promise of bread.
 Also, as Kingslanders, few have love for House Lannister after the Sack of King's Landing.

-During the Riot of King's Landing, Ser Jacelyn and a wedge of mounted lancers charge down the streets in an effort to defend the royal party, while numerous others form lines of spears before the smallfolk.
+During the riot of King's Landing, Ser Jacelyn and a wedge of mounted lancers charge down the streets in an effort to defend the royal party, while numerous others form lines of spears before the smallfolk.
 In total, nine gold cloaks are slain and forty wounded.
-Tyrion sends Jacelyn to take Prince Tommen Baratheon into custody at Rosby, confronting his sworn shield Ser Boros Blount without bloodshed and seizing Rosby castle to hold him there.
+Tyrion sends Jacelyn to take Prince Tommen Baratheon into custody at Rosby, confronting his sworn shield Ser Boros Blount without bloodshed and seizing Rosby to hold him there.

 When Stannis arrives and the Battle of the Blackwater begins, the Watch constitutes the bulk of the defending force.
-When King Joffrey Baratheon withdraws from the walls, the men break.
+When King Joffrey withdraws from the walls, the men break.
 Commander Bywater attempts to rally them, but is killed by his own men on the cusp of success.

 A Storm of Swords